 What is J-STD-001 Class 3 certification?

-To be J-STD-001 Class 3 certified, a technician must follow a number of protocols related to materials, methods and verification when soldering complex electronic interconnections.
-The standard ensures high quality soldering and emphasizes process control for a wide range of electronic manufacturing products and services.
+To be J-STD-001 Class 3 certified, a technician must follow a number of protocols (incl.
+IPC J Standard) related to materials, methods and verification when soldering complex electronic interconnections.
+The standard ensures high quality J Standard Soldering and emphasizes process control for a wide range of electronic manufacturing products and services.

 All of our technicians at FastSMT are J-STD-001 Class 3 certified solderers as certified by IPC.